 Projects like building a new pigsty and stocking it with pigs flown in from the city.
 Or constructing a preschool and initiating health education classes for village kids.
 Or organizing a sustainable waste management project, that airlifts waste out with funds generated from recycling.
 Or starting yoga and dance classes for the village women, and soccer tournaments for the kids.
 Or distributing anti-malaria mosquito nets, treating tropical diseases, giving vaccinations, and handling medical emergencies.

-These were just some of the projects that Kanayo Hakeem Onyekwuluje, another Swarthmore student, worked on this past summer in Uriman and he got so hooked that he’s working to go back again this summer.
+These were just some of the projects that other Swarthmore students worked on this past summer in Uriman, and a few got so hooked that they’re working to go back again this summer.
 “The people are so great, and there is so much need, you just want to go back and do whatever you can to help.”

-In between his studies at one of the most challenging colleges in the country (“Anywhere else it would be an A” is the wry Swat motto), Kanayo is helping Heo, now in medical school, and program director Elisa Lopez, a senior at Swarthmore, apply for grants and generate funds to keep Pemon Health able to meet the tremendous health challenges of the villagers.
+In between their studies at one of the most challenging colleges in the country (“Anywhere else it would be an A” is the wry Swat motto), Swarthmore students are helping Heo, now in medical school, and program director Elisa Lopez, a senior at Swarthmore, apply for grants and generate funds to keep Pemon Health able to meet the tremendous health challenges of the villagers.